 Encourage early adopters who have experienced wins with CRM software to share their experience with the team to help others understand that they’ll sell more effectively with the CRM system than without it.
 Public announcement and group appreciation also help motivating many sales reps to adapt to changing trends.

 Running small contests on CRM functionalities, such as rewarding the reps who have all of their deals logged in the CRM or their pipelines fully complete, on a weekly basis will definitely inspire other reps to dig-in CRM features and understand the benefits of using CRM software.

-Make the System Easy to Access
+Make Seamless Access to the System

 Regular follow-ups and tracking